Calculation Of Uncertainty In Physics

 1. Random Uncertainty: This type of uncertainty arises from unpredictable fluctuations in measurements.
 These fluctuations are often caused by factors that are difficult to control, such as:

 • Instrument limitations: The precision of measuring instruments is limited.
-For example, a digital scale might only display readings to the nearest 0.1 gram, introducing uncertainty in the last digit.
+To give you an idea, a digital scale might only display readings to the nearest 0.1 gram, introducing uncertainty in the last digit.

 • Environmental fluctuations: Changes in temperature, pressure, or humidity can affect measurements.